-Recognized as the oldest and one of the most successful food festivals in Hawaii, the 2014 Festival kicks off November 7-16 with 10 days of events that promote Hawaii’s unique culture and diversity and supports the Festival’s mission to preserve, perpetuate and promote Kona’s unique coffee heritage.
+Recognized as the oldest and one of the most successful food festivals in Hawaii, 10 days of events promote Hawaii’s unique culture and diversity and supports the Festival’s mission to preserve, perpetuate and promote Kona’s unique coffee heritage.

-The Kona Coffee Cultural Festival is supported as a Signature Festival by Hawaii Tourism Authority (HTA) and is made possible through the support of UCC Ueshima Coffee Co., Ltd., Kamehameha Schools, Alaska Airlines, Hawaii Community Federal Credit Union, KTA Super Stores, Kawakami Family of Captain Cook Fund at the Hawaii Community Foundation and numerous other corporate and community donors.
+The Kona Coffee Cultural Festival is supported as a Signature Festival by Hawaii Tourism Authority (HTA) and is made possible through the support of UCC Ueshima Coffee Co., Ltd., Kamehameha Schools, Alaska Airlines, Hawaii Community Federal Credit Union, KTA Super Stores, and numerous other corporate and community donors.